The Housing Health and Safety Rating System (HHSRS)

 Hazard awareness notice

 A Hazard Awareness Notice (HAN) may be an appropriate response to a less serious hazard where the authority wishes to draw attention to the desirability of remedial action.
 A HAN can also be used as a response to a category 1 hazard provided that no management order is in place.
 The notice is not a local land charge and serves only to bring the presence of the hazard to the attention of the person responsible.
 There is no appeal against a HAN and they can be used where the responsible person has agreed to take action and the council are confident the work will be done within a reasonable period of time.
+A Hazard Awareness Notice is often the course of action taken with owner occupiers.

 A prohibition order can be used to prohibit the use of part or all of a premises in respect of a category 1 or 2 hazard.
 Prohibition orders can be used where the conditions in a property present a risk to health or safety but where remedial action is considered unreasonable or impracticable.